In the guide below, we discuss the world’s coal resources and reserves.

 When Will We Run Out Of Coal, & How Many Years Worth Of Coal Do We Have Left?

-The global estimates below range anywhere from 30 years up to 150 years worth of coal left.
+The current global estimates below range anywhere from 30 years up to 150 years worth of coal left.

 What we also outline in our guides about the world’s oil resources, and the world’s natural gas resources, is that estimates can vary for individual countries too.